gibsonpuckett/graphics_engine/README.md

 # Gibson's Graphics Engine

 This is a graphics engine written in C with the OpenGL API.
 Eventually I'll use it as a base to build a game or simulator of some kind on.
 I want to experiment with procedural generation, especially procedural animation, in C. For now, I'm aiming to use minimal libraries, and I'm sticking to .bmp image files for textures so I can write my own image loader.
 Eventually if it makes more sense to go with extra libraries then I will.
 Part of this project is just to experiment with and learn these low-level processes, so that's guiding my decision to remain in C with minimal libraries.
 I would also like to experiment with Entity-Component-System style of programming, and think about optimization for both speed and memory/resource usage.
+At some point I may be interested in switching to or adding support for Vulkan.

 ## Getting Started